-This cave is impressive and spatious.
-The entrance is more than 10 m tall and passage goes below the Aripo stream.
+This cave is impressive and spacious.
+The entrance is more than 10 m tall and the passage goes below the Aripo stream.
 Cave itself contains a small stream with waterfalls.

 Aripo Main Cave is adorned with numerous stalactites and stalagmites.

 Stay into this cave is a rather creepy experience.
 The darkness of the cave is filled with a deafening noise of its unique inhabitants – guacharos, countless bats and birds are flying around and the thick layer of putrid guano is teeming with insects (with incredibly long antennae which help to orientate in the darkness) and other invertebrates.
 Six insect species have been first described in this cave.

 Cave is dangerous – guano at places is infested with Histoplasma capsulatum fungus which can infect lungs.